bob5972/MBLib/README.txt

 MBLib is a set of utility libraries for writing simple programs in C/C++.

 An example of how to link MBLib into the build system is contained in the "template" folder.

-See LICENSE.txt for licensing information.
+See LICENSE for licensing information.